IBI-s-IT/ibi-lounge-backend/README.md

 - Schedules (for students and teachers)
 - Grades
-- Lists of teachers, groups and education levels
+- List of teachers, groups and education levels
-- Calendar feed (for students only)
+- Calendar feed (for students and teachers)
 - Telegram bot

 ### Contributing